 After buying Trippe a drink, Mars, with Trippe in tow, moved to a corner of the bar where the two could talk privately.
 It was here that Mars laid out his dilemma.

 The Crüe's bassist, Frank Ferrano - who went by the stage name, Nikki Sixx - had been injured in a car accident.
 And for a band who had just recently signed a lucrative deal with Elektra Records, whose star was on the ascendant, the timing couldn't have been worse.
 Writing, recording and touring commitments were now pressing in on all sides, and without Sixx, there seemed little chance of the band fulfilling their contractual obligations to the record label.
 And this is where Matthew Trippe came in.

 Aside from bearing an uncanny physical resemblance to Ferrano, Trippe claimed he told Mars, when pressed, that he could play bass as well.
 The two left The Troubadour and next visited Mötley Crüe's manager, Doc McGhee, at his office in downtown LA, where Trippe auditioned for McGhee, playing four or five heavy metal songs in a row.
 When he finished, McGhee told him he was hired.
 Not to replace Nikki Sixx, but to be Nikki Sixx.

 Trippe couldn't believe his luck.

-See Part 2 of the Matthew Trippe article
+See Part 2 and Part 3 of the Matthew Trippe story